dojot/dojot/subscription-engine/kafka-ws/README.md

 - `:?` - zero or one

 ##### **URI Examples**

+Note: For simplicity, we will not include the `ticket` parameter in the examples, but it must always be sent, otherwise the server will refuse the connection.

 To ilustrate the parameters' usage, here are some examples of valid URIs: